oiva/oiva.github.io/posts/2025-01-31-no-simple-videos.md

         <a href="https://www.youtube.com/watch?v=x8ez4XNT080&t=8584s">Basel - Kandersteg - Brig Re 6/6 cab ride</a>
       </figcaption>
     </figure>
   - Are you educating the viewer about things the driver needs to observe?
-Speed limits, signals, etc. You could label all these but it's a ton of work.
+Speed limits, signals, etc. You could label all these, but it's a ton of work.

 ## Some sort of conclusion